Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Atypical Depression.md

 a long-term pattern of rejection sensitivity, when you interpret ordinary or slightly negative social cues as rejection Importantly, atypical depression isn’t always persistent.
 For example, a person diagnosed with atypical features may begin to experience symptoms of melancholy, which is another depression specifier.
 People who have depression with melancholic features have anhedonia (an inability to feel pleasure) and show no signs of mood reactivity.

-In fact, research shows that depression subtypes diagnoses are stable only 22% to 29%Trusted Source of the time.
+In fact, research shows that depression subtypes diagnoses are stable only 22% to 29% of the time.
 It’s more common for people to experience fluctuations between atypical and melancholic episodes than to have one type consistently over time.

 Overall, it’s important that people with atypical symptoms receive a thorough evaluation before diagnosis.